ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/introduction/_index.md

 The key benefits of using the FAIR Data Pipeline are:

+- Data recorded in a FAIR fashion (metadata on all data and code open and available for inspection)
-- Provenance of model outputs is tracked to inputs
+- Provenance tracing allows model outputs to be traced to inputs and modelling code
 - Multiple language support
 - Designed to run on a broad range of platforms (including HPC)
 - Access to shared central data for covid modelling